 His philosophy for the store spills over into its decor.

-“I didn’t want to design my shop like a cafe, but instead aimed to become a roastery or coffee stand.
+“I didn’t want to design my shop to be a cafe, but instead aimed to model it after a roastery or coffee stand.
 When people go to cafes, they tend to spend their time as they want, which means cafes can attract customers who aren’t necessarily looking for a good cup of coffee.
 That’s why I decided to put only a large table in my shop and nothing else.”

 In fact, sitting around this single large table, customers often strike up conversations with each other.
 And Kubota has joined in on more than a few such occasions.
 Here, delicious coffee fosters spontaneous communication.

 Today, Kubota is fully immersed in the world of coffee.
 But he started his career in a field far removed from the food and beverage business, much less the coffee industry.
 Having spent his high school years in Kanazawa, Kubota went on to earn a bachelor’s degree in business administration in Yokohama.
 Upon graduation, he started a job at a bank.
 How did his journey into the coffee industry begin?